quantopian/coal-mine/README.md

     {'status': 'ok'}

-### Update watcher
+### Update canary

-Endpoint: /nights-watch/v1/watcher/update
+Endpoint: /coal-mine/v1/canary/update

 Side effects:

-Updates the specified watcher attributes.
-Updates deadline to latest history timestamp plus periodicity if periodicity is updated and watcher is unpaused, and sets late state if new deadline is before now.
-Sends notification if watcher goes from not late to late or vice versa.
+Updates the specified canary attributes.
+Updates deadline to latest history timestamp plus periodicity if periodicity is updated and canary is unpaused, and sets late state if new deadline is before now.
+Sends notification if canary goes from not late to late or vice versa.

 Required parameters: